active-interest/seo-ultimate/seo-ultimate/readme.txt

 1. The Title Rewriter module
 2. The Noindex Manager module
+3. The Meta Editor module

 == Release History ==

+= Version 0.2 (June 4, 2009) =
+* Added the Meta Editor module
+* Fixed a double-escaping bug in the Title Rewriter

+= Version 0.1.1 (May 28, 2009) =
+* Fixed a bug that surfaced when other SEO plugins were installed
+* Fixed a bug that appeared on certain PHP setups

 = Version 0.1 (May 22, 2009) =
 * Initial release